Point Conception CB0028

 Point Conception is Lentz’s wild nine-piano tribute to the octave.
 It amasses and bubbles over with incessant streams of octaves (harmonic and melodic) that run the length of the keyboard.
 Through a “cascading echo system,” long-time Lentz Ensemble pianist Arlene Dunlap performs all of its parts.

-Presented with Point Conception is Lentz's previously unrecorded NightBreaker, a kaleidoscopic and explosive tour de force for four pianos.
+Presented with Point Conception (which was originally issued as a Cold Blue LP in the mid-80s) is Lentz’s previously unrecorded NightBreaker, a kaleidoscopic and explosive tour de force for four pianos.
 An exciting roller-coaster of a work, it ambles, jumps, careens, pauses, and flings itself forward.
-Through overdubbing, noted Los Angeles pianist Bryon Pezzone performs all of NightBreaker's parts.
+Through overdubbing, noted Los Angeles pianist Bryon Pezzone performs all of NightBreaker‘s parts.